 Capital One Quicksilver is issued as a Mastercard, but networks are subject to change and there are both VISA and Mastercard versions of the card.
 Online applicants can see the network logo at the top of the application form.
 Regardless of whether your Capital One Quicksilver is a VISA or a Mastercard, you’ll be able to use it globally as these two networks are the most widely accepted, both in the U.S. and abroad.

-The card network for your new card isn’t based on your credit score, card terms, rewards or credit limits either.
-A card network is simply the company that helps process credit card transactions and determines where a card is accepted.
-Having said that, both Visa and Mastercard benefit from the most extensive worldwide acceptance, so you’ll have no problems using your Capital One Quicksilver, regardless of its card network.… read full answer
+Ultimately, it is worth noting that a card network is the company that helps process credit card transactions and determines where a card is accepted.
+Having said that, both Visa and Mastercard benefit from the most extensive worldwide acceptance, so you’ll have no problems using your Capital One Quicksilver, regardless of its card network.

 Your Capital One Quicksilver approval odds are higher if you have a credit score of 700+.
 This means that you need at least good credit to get this card.
 Capital One will also review your annual income, sources of income, and housing status, among other factors.